hawkeoni/clothing_segmentation_topformer/README.md

 * topformer - TopFormer code for training and inference.
 * common_segmentation - folder which contains code for both previous folders.
 It's a small package which I install with `pip install -e`.

-Generally I would use [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) to make it a single codebase and use [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to base my code upon, but due to the time limits I decided to split the experiments into several folders.
-I would also use a more advanced and comfortable experiment tracking service, such as WanDB or Neptune.
+Generally I would use [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) to make it a single codebase and use [segmentation_models_pytorch](https://github.com/qubvel/segmentation_models.pytorch) to base my code upon (configuring experiments with [Hydra](https://github.com/facebookresearch/hydra)), but due to the time limits I decided to split the experiments into several folders.
+I would also use a more advanced and comfortable experiment tracking service, such as WanDB or Neptune instead of tensorboard.

-I just felt like doing it in a very quck way, as this was not intended to be a large codebase.
+I just felt like doing it in a very quck hacky way, as this was not intended to be a large codebase.

 ## Data
 As the U2NET model my TopFormer is also trained on the [IMaterialist Dataset](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6/data).
 The comparison is a flawed: I'm using 15% of the dataset as validation and later test my best weights on the [People Clothing Dataset][https://www.kaggle.com/datasets/rajkumarl/people-clothing-segmentation].
 As far as I can understand the U2NET model was trained on the whole IMaterialist Dataset for 100k steps.
-I did not know any magic numbers so I relied on a validation set.
+I did not know any magic numbers so I had to rely on a validation set.

 I also train TopFormer on 768x768 rescaled images for better comparison with U2NET.